What Can Go Wrong, Will Eventually Go Wrong! Backup at Home

 Use a NAS, don’t Work With External Hard Disks as Your Primary Storage

 Many photographers use external hard disks to store all their images as well as their Lightroom catalog.
 They than have manual processes to backup their photos from the main disk to a secondary disk every now and then.
 Sometimes they have a third disk manually backed-up to which they keep in another location.
 Some of them keep that disk in their car.
 Certainly not the place to keep a hard disk and your valuable images save!
 Don’t do this!
 The fact that they usually backup manually, usually means sometimes they do it, sometimes they don’t.
 But clearly, even the most careful photographer doesn’t do this more then once a day.
-Most of them problem do this once a week or even only once a month.
+Most of them probably do this once a week or even only once a month.

 Redundancy Through a RAID Setup